Choosing a rug to match your floor type

 Stone and Vinyl flooring are popular flooring choices for bathrooms and kitchens due their waterproof qualities, but the downside is that water can run across the floor and be absorbed by the rug which can lead to mould formation and even decay in rugs made from natural fibres, if these are not allowed to dry thoroughly before re-use.
 Thin cotton dhurrie rugs which are relatively cheap and can be replaced regularly are ideal for such locations.

-Some rugs will withstand regular dampness better than others.
+Some rugs will withstand regular dampness better than others however, there are also some materials to avoid in areas where water and spillages are likely such as Wool and Viscose Rugs.
 Flatweave Polypropylene rugs hold up well to regular dampness as they have generally lower absorbency than rugs made from natural fibres and are highly resistant to mould and staining, making them eminently suitable for bathrooms and kitchens.
 Choose a rug with a high friction gel or latex backing or, alternatively, use anti-slip underlay under polypropylene rugs laid on hard flooring surfaces to prevent slippage or rucking.

 Jute rugs, are great to use on a laminate floor although antislip underlay is essential to prevent slipping.
 The material is not stained easily, and is relatively easy to clean due to the fibres not retaining much dirt.
 They feature a beautiful woven style that is simple yet effective.
 Despite being soft to the touch, these rugs aren’t thick and fluffy, and they are not designed to make the room cosy — jute rugs provide an understated and functional feature for a room that would look brilliant when paired with a laminate or real-wood floor.

 Colour and pattern